astrada/google-drive-ocamlfuse/doc/Configuration.md

     large_file_read_only=false

-Specifies whether to upload files in a concurrent thread:
+[Removed in 0.7.0] Specifies whether to upload files in a concurrent thread:

     async_upload=true